fabientownsend/fabientownsend.github.io/_posts/2016-09-23-exception-control-flow.markdown

 A side effect of this decision is that I feel like I removed some conditions from my class Board that say *"hey, don't use my method with that"*.

-With Java or C#, I would have chose the second solution with these assertions into my class Board.
+With Java or C#, I would have choose the second solution with these assertions into my class Board.
 During the compilation of the project, these assertions would be removed,  but with Ruby I don't know how to do it or even if it's possible.